 Subjects who are particularly sensitive should use product lines that are specifically designed for individuals with strong allergic reactions.

 However, those who experience only a mild or temporary intolerance may, if interested in making a purchase, carry out a "patch test".
 You need only apply a coin-sized quantity of the product (from a tester) on the inside of your wrist.
 Ideally you should let a day pass; otherwise, sometimes 20–30 minutes may be sufficient.
 If the area appears to be red or presents any type of reaction, the product probably contains a raw material that is not tolerated.
 In the absence of any reaction, you can use the product with total peace of mind.

-Parabens are among the most commonly used preservatives in the cosmetics industry and are extremely useful in maintaining the stability of products, preventing the texture from becoming contaminated or degraded over time.
+Parabens are some of the most widely-used preservatives in the cosmetics, pharmaceutical and food industry.
+This is because they are extremely effective at helping products stay stable, preventing the texture from degrading or becoming contaminated over time.

 Gluten is a combination of proteins found in wheat, barley, rue, spelt, kamut and other small grain cereals and therefore in their flour.
 In subjects who are severely affected by celiac disease, this renders all foodstuffs derived from these grains, or those containing gluten following contamination, toxic.
 This therefore concerns a chain reaction resulting from ingestion, which is not to be confused with a contact allergy.